-We want to continue to support you during this difficult time so we are offering our patients the opportunity to speak with one of our expert consultants or optometrists to discuss your eye condition.
+We want to continue supporting you during this difficult time so we are offering our patients the opportunity to speak with one of our expert consultants or optometrists to discuss your eye condition.

 This option is available for both self-pay and insured patients.

-If you have private medical insurance; BUPA and AXA have now set up a specific code to authorise these appointments.
+If you have private medical insurance; most insurers have now set up a specific code to authorise these appointments.

 Patients who have had corneal transplants may have received a letter from the NHS Blood and Transplant service regarding immunosuppression and increased risk from COVID-19.
 This letter was sent to all tissue recipients in the UK regardless of transplant type and has alarmed some patients.